leonyuhanov/WOWPixelDriver/README.md

 <img src="https://github.com/leonyuhanov/WOWPixelDriver/blob/master/pics/UploadConfig.jpg" width="200" />

-Connect your DRIVER module via a USB cable, Open the serial monitor & Upload your code.
+Connect your DRIVER module via a USB cable, Open the serial monitor & upload your code.
 Once complete you will see a message like this on the console...

 <img src="https://github.com/leonyuhanov/WOWPixelDriver/blob/master/pics/UploaderOutput.jpg" width="500" />

 # Uploading the driver Binary
-* The driver Binary is the entire precompiled system that will be physicaly delivered with each physical driver module OR emailed to you upon purchase
+* The driver Binary is the entire precompiled system that will be physically delivered with each physical driver module OR emailed to you upon purchase
 * It is locked to the physical ESP Chip ID & MAC Address of the module you receive
 * It will NOT work on any other module